aerix-nl/nota/README.md

 Shortly after [inventid](https://www.inventid.nl) joined in on development after it adopted Nota for automating the production of event tickets.

-Both Aerix and inventid are two young, small and Dutch internetbureaus who are passionate about making shiny apps and contributing to open source innovation.
+Both Aerix and inventid are two young Dutch internetbureaus who are passionate about making shiny apps and contributing to open source innovation.

 #### How to suggest improvements?